 YES.
-If you traveled to another country outside Canada (regardless of the length of time) and you wish to re-enter the U.S. from Canada, you must have a valid U.S. visa stamp to re-enter the U.S.
+If you traveled to another country outside Canada, Mexico or Caribbean Islands eligible for automatic revalidation (regardless of the length of time) and you wish to re-enter the U.S., you must have a valid U.S. visa stamp to re-enter the U.S.

-If your U.S. visa stamp has expired or will expire prior to the date of your re-entry to the U.S., you must apply for a new visa stamp at a U.S. Consulate or Embassy.
+If your U.S. visa stamp has expired or will expire prior to the date of your re-entry to the U.S., and you do not meet the eligibility requirements for automatic revalidation, you must apply for a new visa stamp at a U.S. Consulate or Embassy.
 This may only be done OUTSIDE U.S. borders.